recast-hep/recast-devkit/README.md

-# recast-dev-server
+# recast-devkit

-development server for RECAST for analysis plugin development
+mini development kit for developing RECAST plugins

 to start the server use the recast-devserver entry point and provide as arguments the blueprint module and the working directory from which to pull result files